The Importance of Market Research to Your Business

 First, let's look at how to implement marketing research, which includes the following steps and the questions you should be asking yourself along the way:

-- Determine sample method.
+- Determine the sampling method.
 Sampling represents those you will be collecting information from.
 You need to ask yourself, "what sampling method will I use?
-Will it be a random sampling, a sampling that contains a similar element, or a natural sampling?
+Will it be a random sampling, a sampling that contains a similar element, or a natural sampling?"

 - Data analysis.
 You need to figure out how you will you analyze the data.
 Will you use software or do it by hand?
 Also, how accurately do the results need to be?

 - Determine budget and timeframe.
 You must determine how much you're willing to spend on the research and how soon it needs to be completed.